MEDICAID NURSING HOME ASSISTANCE

-The new Medicaid laws still permit a spouse with countable assets in excess of the $120,900 community spouse resource allowance to purchase an annuity with the excess assets.
+The Medicaid laws still permit a spouse with countable assets in excess of the $123,600 community spouse resource allowance to purchase an annuity with the excess assets.
 The annuity must be paid to the community spouse over no longer than his or her life expectancy.
-However, the new law requires that the state be named the first beneficiary for at least the total amount of medical assistance paid on behalf of the annuitant, except when the owner of the annuity has a spouse, minor or disabled child.
+However, the new law requires that the state be named the first beneficiary for at least the total amount of medical assistance paid on behalf of the annuitant and his or her spouse, except when the owner of the annuity has a spouse, minor or disabled child.
 In this case, the State of Florida may be named as the secondary beneficiary after the spouse, minor or disabled child.
-Since the new law addresses only the medical assistance paid on behalf of the person over whose life the payments are to be made, there is a question as to whether there is a repayment obligation if the annuitant is the community spouse.

 There is a method used to shorten the delay that a single person will otherwise experience in attaining Medicaid nursing home assistance by gifting countable assets.
 It is commonly referred to as “half-a-loaf.”
 The single person will give a portion of his or her assets to his or her children and purchase a Medicaid qualifying annuity with the remaining balance of his or her countable assets.
-The Department of Children and Families will determine the single person to be ineligible for nursing home assistance for the amount of the gift divided by the average cost of a nursing home that is $8,662 per month.
-However, the cost of the nursing home during the ineligible period will be paid by the Medicaid Qualifying annuity’s monthly payment.
-By example, Mrs. Jones who is a widow owns $139,458 in cash and receives Social Security of $1,500 per month.
+The Department of Children and Families will determine the single person to be ineligible for nursing home assistance for the amount of the gift divided by the average cost of a nursing home that is $8,944 per month.
+However, the cost of the nursing home during the ineligible period will be paid by the Medicaid Qualifying annuity’s month– ly payment.
+By example, Mrs. Jones who is a widow owns $141,996 in cash and receives Social Security of $1,500 per month.
 If Mrs. Jones needs custodial nursing care, she could give her children $75,000.
-This will disqualify her for Medicaid nursing home assistance for 9 months ($75,000 divided by $8,662 = 8.65 months that is rounded up to 9 months).
-If the average cost of the nursing home is $8,662 and she receives $1,500 per month, she will need $64,458 to pay the nursing home the remaining balance of $7,162 per month for nine months.
-She could purchase before entering the nursing home an irrevocable annuity for $64,458 that will pay her Qualified Income Trust $7,162 per month for 9 months.
+This will disqualify her for Medicaid nursing home assistance for 9 months ($75,000 divided by $8,944 = 8.38 months that is rounded up to 9 months).
+If the average cost of the nursing home is $8,944 and she receives $1,500 per month, she will need $66,996 to pay the nursing home the remaining balance of $7,444 per month for nine months.
+She could purchase before entering the nursing home an irrevocable annuity for $66,996 that will pay her Qualified Income Trust $7,444 per month for 9 months.
 If Mrs. Jones dies within the nine months, the remaining annuity payments will be paid to her beneficiary named in the annuity, since the Department of Children and Family never paid anything toward her care.
 This Medicaid Compliant annuity must be irrevocable, non-assignable, structured with an actuarially sound payout, providing equal monthly payments, naming the Department of Children and Families as the primary beneficiary to the extent of the custodial nursing care costs paid by the Department of Children and Families.
 Someone else can be named as the beneficiary of the remainder of the death benefit.

 Personal Service Contract